robtweed/qewd-baseline/README.md

 This repository provides a pre-configured, minimal set-up on which you can begin developing your APIs and/or back-end logic/message handlers for your interactive applications.

-It supports two modes of operation:
+It supports three modes of operation:

 1) A Dockerised version of QEWD that will run on any Linux system or on a Raspberry Pi

 2) A version that will run on the InterSystems
 [AWS Community Edition of IRIS](https://aws.amazon.com/marketplace/pp/B07MSHYLF1?qid=1575041206953&sr=0-1&ref_=srh_res_product_title)

+3) A version that will run QEWD with Cach&eacute; or IRIS natively on Windows

 This repository also contains in-depth tutorials that will teach you how to build QEWD-based: